COVID-19 and The Effects on Mental Health

 Hope Lies Eternal

 Indeed, discussing the mental health effects of the COVID-19 pandemic is a tricky challenge.
 It is clear, however, that fear and anxiety can seep into our mental health especially in social isolation from a global pandemic.
-As difficult as it may be for many, remember that this is not normal circumstances and that at some point, this will all come to an end.
+As difficult as it may be for many, remember that these are not normal circumstances and that at some point, this will all come to an end.

 Until that time, however, keeping yourself safe both physically and mentally should remain a priority.
 The first step is in acknowledging that everyone’s situation is different and what may work for some may not yield the same results for others.
 It’s important that people listen and understand what they can do to support those going through difficult times without infringing on their well-being.
 By doing so, you can help create stronger bonds with others as you navigate towards the new normal together.